 Moreover, one can check that $Q_{(L_1,L_2)}$ is tangent to $F$ (and therefore $C_{(L_1,L_2)}$ is singular) if and only if $(L_1,L_2)\in F\subset\pee2\times\pee2$. \end{proof}

-\begin{remark} Indeed, it is known (see for instance \cite[Lemma 2.1.1]{KPS}) that any subscheme of $F$ with Hilbert polynomial $2t+2$ will be a smooth conic, a pair of distinct lines intersecting on a point, or a line with a double structure.
+\begin{remark} Indeed, it is known (see for instance \cite[Lemma 2.1.1]{KPS}) that any subscheme of $F$ with Hilbert polynomial $2t+1$ will be a smooth conic, a pair of distinct lines intersecting on a point, or a line with a double structure.
 In order to see that there is no such non-reduced subscheme on $F$ we should observe that for any line $L$ on $F$, we have $\sN_{L|F}\cong\sO_L^2$.
 Therefore there is no surjective map $\sN_{L|F}^{\vee}\to\sO_{L}(-1)$ and we conclude again by \cite[Lemma 2.1.1]{KPS}. \end{remark}

 \begin{remark} An explicit parametrization of the conics is as follows, for $(p,L)\in\pee2\times\mathbb{P}^{2 \vee}\backslash F$, the subscheme of F:

 is a smooth conic in $F$.
 Its class in the Chow ring is $h_1h_2$.
 On the other hand, if we choose a point $(p,l)\in F$ the associated curve $C_{(p,l)}$ will be the union of the lines $L_{p}:=\{(p,S)\mid s(p)=0\}\in h_1$ and $L_l:=\{(q,l)\mid l(q)=0\}\in h_2$ intersecting at the point $(p,l)$. \end{remark}